132 Articles in Albuquerque News

 County gets clean audit report

-BERNALILLO — The state auditor completed its review of Sandoval County's 2024 audit, and Chris Garner, a representative of the firm Pattillo, Brown and Hill L.L.P… Read moreCounty gets clean audit report
+BERNALILLO — The state auditor completed its review of Sandoval County's 2024 audit, and Chris Garner, a representative of the firm Pattillo, Brown and Hill L.L.P., presented the results to commissioners April 23.
+The county had a clean audit.

 Published: Friday, May 02, 2025 10:09AM